Why You Shouldn't Apologize for Your Prices

 You must cover business costs and expenses

-You also need to think about the cost of running your business.
-Those costs include taxes and expenses and that can really add up!
+Those costs include taxes and expenses, and that can really add up!
 If you aren’t covering those very basic things with your pricing, while still leaving enough left over to live on, you won’t be able to sustain your business.
 Or you’ll grow to resent it because it costs more money to run your business than you make.

 How do you stand firm in your pricing?

 Be clear around what you offer and the process.
-If, like photographers, your work involves a lot of behind-the-scenes action the client may not see you’ll need to be extra clear around the benefits and upfront about the amount of work you do on your own to get the end result the client loves.
+If, like photographers, your work involves a lot of behind-the-scenes action the client may not see, you’ll need to be extra clear around the benefits and upfront about the amount of work you do on your own to get the end result the client loves.

 Focus on the quality of your work and the benefit to the client.